The holder of the title · 27th holder

 Court of the Lord Lyon

-Arms granted by the Lord Lyon, King of Arms — Scotland's sovereign heraldic authority.
+Arms matriculated by the Lord Lyon, King of Arms — Scotland's sovereign heraldic authority.

 IV